OneAndOnlyWisp/ArchMate/README.md

 # ArchMate
 ## Description
 Arch linux from terminal to working dektop system automation tool.
 Under development for now.
 Use at your own risk.
 Only tested with Intel/NVIDIA setup.
-(VirtualBox only for now)
+(VirtualBox environment for now)

 #### Features:
 - Change/set default kernel